Select Page

 THE NAME

 Crescent Hill at Hitchcock gives a nod to the ski area’s history, maintains the decades-long connection to the nearby community of Crescent, and helps the public understand that it is part of Hitchcock Nature Center.
+Further, it puts the focus back on the globally significant Loess Hills.

 THE MARK

-Its colors are rooted in both the Pottawattamie County and Pottawattamie Conservation brands and showcase the area’s four-season recreation appeal.
+The logo mark features organic, layered shapes that form a sloping hill, emphasizing the layering of loess soil that has built the area’s topography.
+Colors are rooted in the Pottawattamie County and Pottawattamie Conservation brands and showcase the area’s four-season recreation appeal.

 THE VISION